laminr/aeroknow/README.md

 Realm is used to store important or disinterest in question.
 Question are then sorted by important question, then usual one and eventually the none important ones

+# To compile
+You need to create your keystore.properties at the root of the project.
+A file keystore.properties.temp is present to get the requested format

+A fabric.properties file must be as well created at the root of APP folder.
+A file fabric.properties.temp is present to get the requested format

 Continious work in progress ;-)

 License